I'm currently in the process of transitioning out of South Dakota – remote end‑of‑life doula support remains available to clients in all U.S. states.

 Compassionate End-of-Life Support

-Although I am transitioning from South Dakota to Idaho, my End‑of‑life Doula support remains available to individuals, families, and caregivers in any state through virtual visits, phone calls, and ongoing remote companioning.
+Although I am transitioning out of South Dakota, my End‑of‑life Doula support remains available to individuals, families, and caregivers in any state through virtual visits, phone calls, and ongoing remote companioning.

 Christian end-of-life doula support for individuals and families